Bensalem, Philadelphia, Chincoteague

 Julia cracking up over the cracked bell.

 We drove into Philadelphia this morning and soon arrived at the Independence Visitors Center.
-We visited the Liberty Bell, which was a British made bell that signified liberty and then America's independence from Britain and got cracked along the way.
+We visited the Liberty Bell, which was a British-made bell that signified liberty and then America's independence from Britain and got cracked along the way.
 We took the tour of Independence Hall, where all the top documents of independence were discussed and signed.
-Wandered around the First Bank of the USA, where many original portraits of the founding fathers, and mothers, hang.
+We wandered around the First Bank of the USA, where many original portraits of the founding fathers, and mothers, hang.

 We ate yummy food and drank delicious wine at the City Tavern, which is a reconstruction of a tavern that John Adams used to hang out at.
-Then we experienced the fabulous audio visual presentation at the National Constitutional Center.
+Then we experienced the fabulous audio-visual presentation at the National Constitution Center.

 Barry looking very prominent.

-It was inspiring to be surrounded by so much history and the ghosts of the founding fathers, and mothers.
-Then we came across the bronze statue of Barry; and this of course made our day.
+It was inspiring to be surrounded by so much history and the ghosts of the founding fathers and mothers.
+Then we came across the bronze statue of Barry; and this, of course, made our day.
 Barry, the unsung hero of the revolution, was one of the more prominent members of this band of nation builders.
-After seeing the statue of Barry we felt we could return to our hotel renewed in our faith of this great nation's history.
-Only one question remained, who was this Barry guy?
+After seeing the statue of Barry, we felt we could return to our hotel renewed in our faith in this great nation's history.
+Only one question remained: who was this Barry guy?

 Thursday, August 21, 2008: Chincoteague, Virginia